isadoraoliv/Algorithm/english/sorting/selection-sort/selection-sort.md

 </p>

 #### 13º Step
+We exchange the value from the first position the 112 with the smaller that's 103.

 <p align="center">
   <img src="/images/selection-sort/selection14.png">
 </p>

 #### 14º Step
+Fifth position of the vector is ordered, we move to the next one.

 <p align="center">
   <img src="/images/selection-sort/selection15.png">
 </p>

 #### 15º Step
+Now starting from the sixth position, there is no further position to go, that is, 112 is already ordered.

 <p align="center">
   <img src="/images/selection-sort/selection16.png">
 </p>

 #### 16º Step
+Now, the vector is completely ordered.

 <p align="center">
   <img src="/images/selection-sort/selection17.png">